University of Central Florida Student Government: Budget and fiscal policy

 The Senate is the body required by statutes to pass appropriations and to submit funding bills passed to the student body president for signature.
 Fiscal decisions are governed by rules and statutes regarding the budget process.
 Under state law (§ 240.235), the Senate has sole jurisdiction – except for the approval by the Senior Student Affairs Officer or their designee – over the allocation of the university's Activity and Service Fee budget.
 Each fall, a budget committee is created and is responsible for the creation for the next fiscal years budget, including the allocation of funding to the various SG branches, departments, agencies, services, and buildings.
 The annual budget is completed in early spring and presented to the Senate for consideration before the end of the spring semester.
 The proposed budget must be approved by the Senate, Student Body President, Senior Student Affairs Officer, and the university president.

 The Senate is also responsible for the creation of rules governing the use of appropriated funds, including the setting of funding levels for bills and allocations, and the prohibition of use of funds for certain items and activities.

 How the SG budget is spent is a matter of public record, and UCF's attempts to invoke a federal privacy law called FERPA to conceal portions of SG spending were deemed illegal by one of the highest courts in Florida.

 Committees

 Within the Senate are seven committees with unique and sole jurisdiction over their respective matters.
 Each committee is composed of a maximum of 20% of the total number of senators, including a chair and vice-chair.
-Senators are elected to four committees by a majority vote of the Senate and are appointed to the three committees by the Senate President.
-Statutes require that senators serve on a minimum of one committee.
+Senators are appointed to committees by the Senate President and statutes require that senators serve on a minimum of one committee.
 Senators are also required to hold a meeting each semester with their constituents and deans, as well as represent about 10 of the over 600 registered student organizations.